DOT Has New Program to Help Veterans Become Commercial Pilots

 This demonstration program has two main objectives:

-- Assess the level of interest among military veterans in becoming pilots
+• Assess the level of interest among military veterans in becoming pilots

-- Help American veterans who are not already military pilots to receive the training they need to become commercial pilots
+• Help American veterans who are not already military pilots to receive the training they need to become commercial pilots

 Forces to Flyers will include financial support for training interested veterans starting at private pilot license going up to obtaining a Flight Instructor Certificate.
 The flight training will be conducted at one of four flight schools that have been approved for the program:

-- Leading Edge Aviation in Bend, OR
+• Leading Edge Aviation in Bend, OR

-- CTI Professional Flight Training, LLC in Millington, TN
+• CTI Professional Flight Training, LLC in Millington, TN

-- U.S. Aviation Group, LLC in Denton, TX
+• U.S. Aviation Group, LLC in Denton, TX

-- CTI Professional Flight Training, LLC in Fort Lauderdale, FL
+• CTI Professional Flight Training, LLC in Fort Lauderdale, FL

 Veterans who are interested in the program begin by contacting one of the partnering flight schools to inquire about the application procedure.
 All students participating in the program should have:

-- First-class medical certificate
+• First-class medical certificate

-- Student pilot certificate
+• Student pilot certificate

-- Letter of reference from a previous or current commanding officer, teacher/instructor/professor, or supervisor/manager
+• Letter of reference from a previous or current commanding officer, teacher/instructor/professor, or supervisor/manager

 Greg started his professional pilot journey in 2002 after graduating from Embry Riddle.
-Since that time he has accumulated close to 8,000 hours working as a pilot.
-Greg’s professional experience includes flight instructing, animal tracking, backcountry flying, forest firefighting, passenger charter, part 135 cargo, flying for a regional airline, and working as a manager in charge of a part 135 and part 121 training programs.
-Greg took a 5 year hiatus from flying and worked in software development and marketing.
-He has returned to flying and works for a major airline.
-Greg enjoys educating and helping pilots improve their professional lives and is passionate about applying technology and new methods to help with traditional challenges.
+Since that time he has accumulated over 8,000 hours working as a pilot.
+Greg’s professional experience includes flight instructing, animal tracking, backcountry flying, forest firefighting, passenger charter, part 135 cargo, flying for a regional airline, a national low cost airline, a legacy airline, and also working as a manager in charge of Part 135 and Part 121 training programs.